 Estimated reading time: 7 min

 Doubling the lifespan of a product reduces its impact by 50% – a sustainability silver bullet if there ever was one.
-Repair and re-commerce, sure, but why are so few talking about durability?
+The conversation around outdoor’s durable roots and future has just restarted.

 When it comes to product durability and potential for longevity, most would agree that the outdoor industry starts at a pretty sweet spot.
 This is especially true when one compares to its embarrassing cousin, the apparel industry and its fast fashion.